adamaveray/blight/docs/Config.md

 - **minify_html**: Whether to minify rendered HTML files, by removing whitespace, etc, reducing file size
 - **feed_format**: The format to build feeds, of either `atom` or `rss`
 - **cache_twig**: Whether to cache compiled Twig tempates

+## Debug

+`true` enables debug settings in the site, including the `dump` function in Twig templates.